- for Purchases72

 Do you carry a balance on a credit card?
 Do you pay the minimum payment every month but still can’t break the vicious cycle of owing money?
 If you’re serious about getting out of debt, you should consider a balance transfer card.
 Many cards on the market offer a promotional, interest-free period, and the U.S. Bank Visa Platinum card is one of them.

 This credit card has one of the longest time periods for an introductory Annual Percentage Rate.
-You’ll have 18 billing cycles to pay off your balance with no interest after transferring it to this card.
+You’ll have 20 months cycles to pay off your balance with no interest after transferring it to this card.
 It is quite a generous offer and is enough for most consumers to eliminate debt.

 Where this card is lacking is its overall benefits.
 It does, however, include cell phone protection.
 There isn’t much else, though.
 The card doesn’t offer any cash back or points.
 On the bright side, it charges no annual fee.